Food for function or pleasure is a non-starter; you can have your cake and eat it, metaphorically speaking, of course.

 These are all challenging thoughts.
 Pilgrim's Progress was beset by Difficulty Hill and the Valley of the Shadow of Death; ours is little different.

 Worse there is a big fat lie that makes many commercial loaves, rolls and pasta appear to be a whole grain, when they aren't.
-One would confidently assume that the flour in the photograph above from Champagne Valley in South Africa contains 100% of the grain, but it does not.
+One would confidently assume that the flour in the photograph above from Champagne Valley in South Africa contains 100% of the grain but it does not.

-By international law they may remove up to 40 percent of the goodies and still label it wholemeal.
+By international law millers may remove up to 40 percent of the goodies and still label it wholemeal.
 Most of the fat, some of the protein and the vitamin E in the germ have been extracted; the flour would go rancid long before four months.

 Some of the bran is also extracted.